felippetaw/projectGraph/README.md

 # projectGraph
 simple app to display the content in a graphic

+## first of all

-first of all, to run the app you need to enter in the backend folder and run *npm start*;
+to run the app you need to enter in the backend folder and run *npm start*;

+## then
-then you get back to the appGraph folder and run *ng serve --open*;
+you get back to the appGraph folder and run *ng serve --open*;

+## note
-note: the app's still development, so, you can run with the inspect of your browser opened.
+: the app's still development, so, you can run with the inspect of your browser opened.